-Sam Callahan, former Senior Counsel of the Office of Management and Budget (OMB), focuses on appellate and complex civil litigation with an emphasis on administrative law and regulatory matters.
-Sam has argued federal appeals and briefed dozens of cases across federal and state courts, winning major cases involving the Administrative Procedure Act (APA), constitutional and statutory interpretation, antitrust, insurance, voting rights, and maritime law.
-Sam also provides strategic counsel to businesses navigating high-stakes regulatory frameworks and government investigations.
+Sam Callahan, former Senior Counsel of the White House Office of Management and Budget (OMB), helps businesses and organizations navigate regulatory threats and successfully challenge government action in court.
+A member of the firm’s Appellate & Supreme Court practice group, Sam has secured major wins at every level of the federal judiciary, including in landmark cases involving the Administrative Procedure Act (APA), constitutional and statutory interpretation, criminal law, antitrust, insurance, voting rights, and maritime law.
+He also provides strategic counsel to businesses facing high-stakes investigations and executive orders.

 Sam clerked for Judge Paul V. Niemeyer of the U.S. Court of Appeals for the Fourth Circuit and Judge Christopher R. Cooper of the U.S. District Court for the District of Columbia.
 He graduated magna cum laude from Harvard Law School, where he was an Executive Editor of the Harvard Law Review, and received degrees in economics and trumpet performance from Indiana University.
 He remains active in music as a member of the Capital City Symphony and as a National Endowment for the Arts grants panelist.